 Submit solutions to the required problems below (p.
-2) to the Problem Set 2 slot on D2L by 11:59 pm on Friday, January 24.
+2) to the Problem Set 3 slot on D2L by 11:59 pm on Friday, February 7.
 No late work will be accepted, and no work will be accepted via email.
 Please format your solutions as follows; submissions that do not follow these guidelines will receive a score of 0.

-- 1. Submit only a single pdf to D2L.
-Use a scanning app (such as CamScanner) or a pdf editor (such as combinepdf.com) to assemble your work. - 2.
-Scans should be legible and clearly and consistently lit; photographs of work that include background material (your desk, your legs) are unacceptable. - 3.
-Submit problems in the order that they are assigned, clearly number your problems, and distinguish between successive problems, e.g., by drawing a line across your page to indicate a break between problems or starting new problems on new pages. - 4.
-Check that you have submitted the correct assignment to the correct D2L slot by down-loading your submission and making sure that you can open the resulting pdf and that all pages open in the correct orientation (portrait, not upside-down). - 5.
-Write in complete sentences, unless otherwise permitted.
-Starting with Problem Set 3, solutions not written in complete sentences will be scored 0, regardless of their correctness.
+1. Submit only a single pdf to D2L.
+Use a scanning app (such as CamScanner) or a pdf editor (such as combinepdf.com) to assemble your work.

+2. Scans should be legible and clearly and consistently lit; photographs of work that include background material (your desk, your legs) are unacceptable.

+3. Submit problems in the order that they are assigned, clearly number your problems, and distinguish between successive problems, e.g., by drawing a line across your page to indicate a break between problems or starting new problems on new pages.

+4. Check that you have submitted the correct assignment to the correct D2L slot by downloading your submission and making sure that you can open the resulting pdf and that all pages open in the correct orientation (portrait, not upside-down).

+5. Write in complete sentences, unless otherwise permitted.
+Solutions not written in complete sentences will be scored 0, regardless of their correctness.
 Examples of mathematical writing in complete sentences are found throughout the daily log and in the textbook.
+If you are unsure of your sentence structure, please ask in advance of submission.